 The actual beginning of our church dates back to 1928, when a small advertisement appeared in the Windsor Star stating that a group of Regular Baptists would be holding weekly Sunday services in the I.O.O.F Hall at the corner of Wyandotte and Ouellette.
 Little did the small group of Baptists realize on that memorable Sunday, October 7th, 1928, that they would form the nucleus of a church which eventually would become Campbell Avenue Baptist Church.
 Within a few short weeks, a charter was drawn and the church was organized with Dr. W.A.
 Gunton as Pastor.
 The church continued for about a year with prayer meetings and Bible study in homes twice weekly and public worship in the Hall Sundays.
 Rev. William Fraser, who had been associated with Dr. T.T.
 Shields, became the second Pastor in 1929.
 Within a short time and with much hard work, a church building and parsonage were purchased at the corner of Curry and Martin Streets.
 The church was then known as Ambassador Baptist.
 The Fraser’s ministered until 1935 when they moved to Texas.
 Rev. F.W.
 Dyson was called from Quebec in September of 1935.
 A basement church and two wooden buildings were offered for rent on Campbell Avenue.
 The offer was accepted and the church became known as Campbell Avenue Baptist Church in 1939.
 After a few years, the roof was raised and an upper auditorium built.
 Dr. Dyson resigned in 1944.
 Rev. J. Watt was contacted to see if he would come to be minister.
 Rev. Watt accepted the challenge of the Windsor call, believing it was the Lord’s will to come to this city.
 He and his wife arrived in the summer of 1944.
 Within a short time church pews and baptistery were installed and church debts paid.

 Through the years a number of young men have been given full-time, summer ministry opportunities.
 Many of them are continuing in full-time service in other churches.
-Following the godly ministry of Rev. St. Clair Robinson as interim Pastor, Rev. Robert C. Lohnes accepted the challenge of this growing ministry (November 1985 - October 1992).
+Following the godly ministry of Rev. St. Clair Robinson as interim Pastor, Rev. Robert C. Lohnes accepted the challenge of this growing ministry in November 1985.
 During the ministry of Rev. Lohnes, the Christian Education Facilities were added and a dedication service was held in January of 1987.
-Rev. Martti Pajunen served as Assistant Pastor (1986-89), Rev. Stan Toombs was Assistant Pastor (1990-91), and Mr. William Emberly joined our staff on a part-time basis (1990-92) as Associate Pastor, alongside Rev. Lohnes.
-Also serving as Associate Pastor over the years: Rev. Aaron Rock (1996-2001) and Mr. Greg McManus (2002-03).
+Rev. Martti Pajunen, Rev. Stan Toombs and Mr. William Emberly served as Associate Pastors during this time.

-In 1993, the senior pastor position at Campbell Baptist became available and Rev. Donald McKay was asked to step in as the interim pastor (March 1993).
+In 1993, the senior pastor position at Campbell Baptist became available and Rev. Donald McKay was asked to step in as the interim pastor in March 1993.
 He was then hired as the senior pastor in September 1993.
 During this time, a theological Bible Institute was started and a radio program was conceived.
 On May 9, 2000, Rev. Bruce Arthur accepted the challenge to become Campbell’s Youth pastor and served on a part-time basis, and called to full-time ministry in May 2001.
-He received his ordination in 2002 and served as Associate Pastor since then.
-During this time, Rev. Brandon Taylor served as Youth Pastor (2003-2012).
+He received his ordination in 2002 and served as Associate Pastor.
+A number of individuals have served as an associate or youth pastor over the past years (Dr. Aaron Rock, Greg McManus, Rev. Brandon Taylor, Rev. Brian Moffatt and Josiah Wicks).

-In 2008, Dr. McKay resigned his post as Senior Pastor and in November, the membership voted overwhelmingly in favour of the promotion of Rev. Arthur to Senior Pastor, where he continues to serve this local body faithfully.
-Mr. Roger Pattenaude, appointed an Elder in 2003, was designated Pastor of Member Care in 2012.
-Rev. Brian Moffatt served as our Pastor of Student Ministries from 2013-2017.
-In 2018, Josiah Wicks came from Edmonton, AB to serve as our Youth & Children’s Pastor.
+In 2008, Dr. McKay resigned his post as Senior Pastor and later that year, the membership voted overwhelmingly in favour of the promotion of Rev. Arthur to Senior Pastor, where he continues to serve this local body faithfully.

 The Word of God has been faithfully proclaimed at the present location on Wyandotte Street, since 1952.
 May the Lord continue to raise up servants of His love and grace through this church.